ragnarzone/ragnarzone/README.md

 ![Banner](https://github.com/ragnarzone/ragnarzone/blob/main/HackerRank.PNG)
 # Hi there!
 I'm Dmitrii :sunglasses:
 ---
-#### Mainly I specialized in Java development but for time being I also have hands on experience with different technologies
+#### Work on IIoT, industrial automatization and not only
 ---

-* :green_book: I like math, engineering and programming
+* :green_book: I like math, software and hardware engineering
-* :hammer: Every day I learn something new and work on my discipline
+* :hammer: Every day I work on my discipline and try to learn something new
-* :computer: I have 3 years of steady experience in software engineering
-* :guitar: Also I have hobby which is guitar playing, sometimes I make videos on that and post it on YouTube
 ---

 I have hands on experience with: